metzmitchell/rowan-remodeler-playbook/docs/05-messaging-and-positioning/copywriting/02-CHANNEL-SPECIFIC/Example-Script-Draft.md

+---
+title: "Example Script Draft"
+description: "An example of a pre-structured YouTube script draft for construction marketing reviews."
+tags: ["copywriting", "template", "active"]
+last_updated: "2025-12-18"
+---

-# Example: Pre-Structured Script Draft (Created by Squire)
+# Example Script Draft

 *This is an example of the draft document squire creates for writer to fill in*